giovannirocci/paraphrasus-embedding-eval/README.md

-# Benchmarking library and reproduction code for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models](https://arxiv.org/pdf/2409.12060)
+# Benchmarking library and reproduction code for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models](https://arxiv.org/abs/2409.12060)
 ![License: AGPLV3+](https://img.shields.io/badge/License-AGPLV3+-brightgreen.svg)

-This repository contains the code, datasets, and scripts to reproduce the results and extend from the paper "PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models" presented at COLING2025.
+This repository contains the code and datasets for benchmarking a paraphrase detector, as described in our COLING 2025 paper *PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models*.
+It also has the scripts to reproduce the results that are displayed in the paper.

-Any set of prediction methods can be used to run a benchmark on any of the specified datasets.
+## Quick start

+To evaluate a model on the full PARAPHRASUS benchmark, you simply need to wrap it into a binary prediction method that accepts a list with pairs of texts, and returns a list with boolean True/False predictions.

-For example, to run all datasets using some example prediction methods, predict_method1 and predict_method2:
+For example, here are two dummy prediction methods, `predict_method1` and `predict_method2`.
+Then:

 ```python
 from benchmarking import bench